 It is always frustrating when you are eyeing up a nice run and see another angler get to it before you.
 This can happen when someone hikes by you and it can happen when someone floats by you.
 On a publicly accessed river this is an unavoidable frustration.
 We encourage all anglers to have tolerance and enjoy a culture of acceptance and sharing our waters.
 Eliminating boats in the wade areas will not eliminate the feeling that someone got to your hole before you as the same scenario can play out with someone hiking in.
 Remember that someone that uses a boat as a tool to spread out and access the river still must get out to wade fish.

 The reality is that the Madison is a very large historically navigable river.
 The current is swift and strong.
 The high water mark on the Madison does not produce a large window for legally hiking down the bank when accessing areas of the areas of the river bound by private land.
 In many areas heavy willows make it impossible to exit the river.
-Walking down the river in the heavy current for long distances is neither safe or practical.
-If boats are eliminated as a tool for accessing the river in the wade areas we will lose 55% of the access to this section of the river and about 8-9 miles of total water.
-The Madison River Foundation has proposed eliminating boats from the upper wade area and eliminating drift boats and larger watercraft from the lower wade area or “channels”.
+Walking down the river in the heavy current for long distances is neither safe nor practical.
+If boats are eliminated as a tool for accessing the river in the wade areas we will lose 55% of the public access in these reaches which amounts to 8-9 miles of total water.
+A small group of individuals supported primarily by land owners has proposed eliminating boats from the upper wade area and eliminating drift boats and larger watercraft from the lower wade area or “channels”.
 In the lower wade area you must cross Ennis Lake after exiting the river - a large body of water that often experiences heavy winds and large waves.
 Crossing the lake in personal watercraft is neither safe or advisable.

-Removing watercraft as an access tool would essentially privatize large sections of the Madison River and would only make them accessible to small number of land owners that own property in these reaches.
-It would also increase crowding in the small stretches of public land in the wader areas by concentrating anglers that would have otherwise spread out in boats.
+Removing watercraft as an access tool would essentially privatize large sections of the Madison River and would be a violation of Montana state law.
+Reaches of the river bound by private land would realistically only be accessible by a small number of land owners.
+It would also increase crowding in other areas by concentrating anglers that would have otherwise spread out in boats.
 Finally it would intensify walking traffic on banks in the public land reaches of the wade area increasing stream bank erosion.

 Summary of consequences of not allowing boats (or multi-person watercraft in the channels):